dnotes/ocean-library/content/en/bahai/bahai-org-library/selections-from-the-writings-of-abdul-baha.md

 Compiled by the Research Department of the Universal House of Justice

 Translated by a Committee at the Bahá’í World Centre and by Marzieh Gail

-*   Preface
-*   Selections from the Writings of ‘Abdu’l‑Bahá

-*   Notes on Translations

 References to the Qur’án